holisticon/reactive-ticket-booking/tutorial/index.md

 	dockerRepository := Some("my-public-docker-registry.io),

-Now you can run `sbt docker:deploy` to publish your docker image.
+Now you can run `sbt docker:publish` to publish your docker image.
 Note that this step may consume a bunch of bandwidth and take some time.

 ### Publish to AWS beanstalk